 Eric has published various articles on M&A subjects and frequently speaks on M&A, shareholder activism and corporate matters, including as a regular panel participant in the annual Tulane Corporate Law Institute, which is recognized as one of the premier M&A, corporate and securities law conferences in the country.

-The American Lawyer named Eric a “Dealmaker of the Year” in 2009 for his role representing Wyeth in its $68 billion sale to Pfizer, and Eric has been recognized by a number of other publications, including Chambers, quoting a client who commented that Eric is “practical and results oriented” with a “no-nonsense approach to the transaction.”
+The American Lawyer named Eric a “Dealmaker of the Year” in 2009 for his role representing Wyeth in its $68 billion sale to Pfizer, and Eric has been recognized by a number of other publications, including Chambers USA, quoting a client who commented that Eric is “practical and results oriented” with a “no-nonsense approach to the transaction.”

 Selected notable M&A transactions on which Eric has advised include representing: